xta-springrts/xta-springrts/Missions/Readme.txt

 and start the Spring.exe and choose "Deadnight Warrior's Mission Editor 1.0" game

-After you're done placing units and buildings on the map (give something to other teams too), select the mission wizzard and give it the Dump command.
+After you're done placing units and buildings on the map (give something to other teams too), select the "Mission Wizzard" unit and give it the "Dump" command.
+That will save the unit, building, and feature (wrecks and walls) placement to Spring/LuaUI/XTA_mission_editor_dump.lua

 Now you can manualy add triggers and locations to the mission template, then save it to Spring/Missions folder.
 Trigger documentation is in the TestMission.lua inside XTA/Missions